Numbness in hands

-Hand numbness is usually caused by damage, irritation or compression of one of the nerves or a branch of one of the nerves in your arm and wrist.
+Hand numbness can be caused by damage, irritation, or compression of one of the nerves or a branch of one of the nerves in your arm and wrist.

-In very uncommon instances, numbness can be caused by problems in your brain or spinal cord, although in such cases arm or hand weakness or loss of function also occurs.
-Numbness alone is only rarely associated with potentially life-threatening disorders, such as strokes or tumors.
+Uncommonly, numbness may be caused by problems in your brain or spinal cord, although in such cases arm or hand weakness or loss of function also occurs.
+Numbness alone isn't usually associated with potentially life-threatening disorders, such as strokes or tumors.